clementlabois/Data-Analysis/README.md

 **Description:** This synthetic dataset comprises 20,000 chest X-ray records categorized as either "Normal" or "Tuberculosis."
 It was specifically designed to support the training and evaluation of classification models in medical image analysis.
 The dataset serves as a valuable resource for developing machine learning and deep learning algorithms aimed at detecting tuberculosis from radiographic data.

-### Project 2 : 🌍 Global Temperature & CO₂ Emissions Analysis Project - Interactive Data Dashboard - Power BI
+### Project 2 : 🌍 Global Temperature & CO₂ Emissions Analysis Project - Python - Interactive Data Dashboard - Power BI
 **Project Page:** https://github.com/clementlabois/Portfolio-Projects/tree/main/Project-2

 **Goal:** Analyze the evolution of global temperatures and CO₂ emissions over time in order to understand the correlation between human activity—especially fossil fuel consumption—and key climate change indicators, across different continents and decades.